 Give that mindset and worldview ten years or more, and you will find yourself a full-fledged Marcos apologist.

 Sort of what one would call in the U.S. a white supremacist, I guess…

-I was also trained to look at the “Golden Age” of Marcos in an era where the grownups are the only source of information, never mind that the school system never brought up the history of Martial Law for whatever reason they didn’t I can only guess.
+I was also trained to look at Marcos’s “Golden Age” in an era where the grownups are the only source of information.
+Never mind that the school system never brought up the history of Martial Law for whatever reason they didn’t; I can only guess.

-Apparently most of my history teachers think that Philippine History ended after World War 2, the only ones who talked to me about Martial Law in a hush as if being careful not to have anyone hear them and of course outside of the school curriculum were both U.P.
+Most of my history teachers think that Philippine History ended after World War 2, the only ones who talked to me about Martial Law in a hush as if being careful not to have anyone hear them and, of course, outside of the school curriculum were both U.P.
 Alumni.

 To note, there was no internet back then, and my mind was too young to understand the intricacies of a healthy debate. (and honestly, I was too pre-occupied with basketball and playing the guitar)

 So, I stuck with what “I felt was right” by the authority of my relatives who raised me.

 “The most dangerous thing you can do is to take any one impulse of your own nature and set it up as the thing you ought to follow at all costs.
 There’s not one of them which won’t make us into devils if we set it up as an absolute guide.” – C.S.
 Lewis

 Therefore, for years I glorified Ferdinand Marcos and his New Society and would always defend his legacy, always using the same arguments of Marcos Loyalists like: